Basics of Pesticides

 For a whole colony to become resistant, that might seem like it would take a long time, but insect breeding cycles are vastly different from ours.
 Even most insect life cycles and development are different; it’s what makes insects, insects!

 It’s easy for a colony to become immune when you have a shortened life span with quick breeding cycles that produce many offspring at once.
 Indeed, it’s not an overnight process, but it’s a process that can happen quickly.

 How Prime Pest Solutions Fights Pesticide Resistance

 Combatting a pest population but ensuring that the same pests don’t become resistant to the same products is quite the juggling act.
 Prime Pest Solutions takes an intelligent approach by implementing new techniques to prolong pesticide resistance.

 Taking a few liberties for ourselves to do the job right, we first start by being surgical and useful with one treatment.
-Finding the source of the infestation will be the first crucial step because directly treating the source will increase the likelihood of irradiating the whole population of.
+Finding the source of the infestation will be the first crucial step because directly treating the source will increase the likelihood of irradiating the whole population.

-Typically, pesticide resistance is more likely to occur for pests that operate in high numbers, like ants rapidly.
-However, for occasional invaders like spiders, pesticide resistance isn’t something that should fully be worried about, though it is possible.
+Typically, pesticide resistance is more likely to occur rapidly for pests that operate in high numbers, like ants.
+However, for occasional invaders like spiders, pesticide resistance shouldn’t be fully worried about, though it is possible.

 We have been fighting pesticide resistance for a long time, which means we have plans to avoid it from ever happening.
 However, if you are concerned about a specific pest issue or your pest developing resistance to the products, contact us, and we’ll explain how to treat your home optimally!